19hours/sg-statutes/Acts/Companies Act.md

 59\.
 The instrument appointing a proxy shall be in writing, in the common or usual form, under the hand of the appointer or of his attorney duly authorised in writing or, if the appointer is a corporation or a limited liability partnership, either under seal or under the hand of an officer or attorney duly authorised.
 A proxy may but need not be a member of the company.
 The instrument appointing a proxy shall be deemed to confer authority to demand or join in demanding a poll.

-60. Where it is desired to afford members an opportunity of voting for or against a resolution the instrument appointing a proxy shall be in the following form or a form as near thereto as circumstances admit:
+60\.
+Where it is desired to afford members an opportunity of voting for or against a resolution the instrument appointing a proxy shall be in the following form or a form as near thereto as circumstances admit:

+I/We, , of being a member/members of the abovenamed company, hereby appoint , , of , or failing him, of , , as my/our proxy to vote for me/us on my/our behalf at the [annual or extraordinary,as the case may be] general meeting of the company, to be held on the day of 20 , and at any adjournment thereof.

+Signed this day of 20 .

+This form is to be used

+*in favour of

+the resolution.

+against

+*Strike out whichever is not desired.
+[Unless otherwise instructed, the proxy may vote as he thinks fit.]

 61\.
 The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of that power or authority shall be deposited at the registered office of the company, or at such other place in Singapore as is specified for that purpose in the notice convening the meeting, not less than 48 hours before the time for holding the meeting or adjourned meeting at which the person named in the instrument proposes to vote, or, in the case of a poll, not less than 24 hours before the time appointed for the taking of the poll, and in default the instrument of proxy shall not be treated as valid.